 Communication among the Adoption Triad

-During the time after placement, the birth mother and adoptive parents will begin communicating as decided upon prior to the birth.
+During the time after placement, the birth mother and adoptive parents will begin communicating as decided upon before the birth.
 You may have agreed upon an open adoption where you visit, call, and email.
 You may have decided upon how often that is—once a year, every month, etc. In a semi-open adoption, you may only have decided upon sending and receiving photos or a letter at milestones.
 It is up to members of the adoption triad to decide how communication will work.
 Most birth mothers and parents decide on some level of openness in the adoption; few have a closed adoption.
 In Florida, having a closed adoption means records are sealed by the court.
 As of when this article was published, records can only be secured by a member of the adoption triad via a court order, but any identifying information about the adoptee, birth mom, or adoptive parents will not be given unless the birth mother allows in writing for her identity to be disclosed.
 However, like all states, the adoption laws could someday change in Florida, allowing records previously sealed to be opened.

 All of this information provided on adoption in Florida is meant to help you as the birth parent or hopeful adoptive parent to better understand the intricacies of adoption in Florida as you take your next step on the adoption journey.
 Do your research, connect with others who are going through their own adoption journey (or have completed one), and lean on those you trust.